CPD tips - How to write an email that will grab your reader’s attention

 Nobody likes to play mind games, especially not when you’re sitting on a train, flicking through emails at 7am, so tell the reader what you’d like them to do.
 What action would you like them to take from this email?
 Purchase, click, follow?
 Make sure this action is evident throughout the email (without being overpowering) and positioned throughout so that it can be easily seen.

 To find out more about how to write an email effectively, please search our CPD Courses Catalogue where you can find thousands of different courses, events, conferences, workshops and seminars that have been formally CPD certified.
-Established in 1996, The CPD Certification Service is the largest and leading independent Continuing Professional Development accreditation organisation working across all industry sectors.
+Established in 1996, The CPD Certification Service has over 27 years’ experience providing CPD accreditation.
+With members in over 100 countries, our CPD providers benefit from the ability to promote themselves as part of an international community where quality is both recognised and assured.

 Related Articles